WVUHPC/Introduction-HPC/_episodes/205-software.md

 >
 >
 >
-> 4. Check again which version of those 3 components you have now.
-Notice that in the case of Python 3, the command python still goes towards the old python 2.6.6, as the python 3.x interpreter is not backwards compatible with python 2.x the new command is called `python3`, check its version by entering the command.
+> 4. Check again which version of those three components you have now.
+Notice that in the case of Python 3, the command python still goes towards the old Python 2.6.6, as the Python 3.x interpreter is not backward compatible with Python 2.x the new command is called `python3`.
+Check its version by entering the command.
 >
 >    ~~~
->    python3 --version
+>    ~$ python3 --version
 >    ~~~
 >    {: .source}
 >